-Get in the zone with Focus - the awakening, concentration-boosting tea from our new Tea for Good wellness line.
-Bold peppermint notes are balanced by green tea, ginger, and a light, sweet licorice finish with a hint of fruit.
+Get in the zone with Focus - the awakening, concentration-boosting tea from our Tea for Good wellness line.
+Bold peppermint notes are balanced by green tea, ginger, and a light, sweet licorice finish.

 Delicious hot or over ice, this blend is high in antioxidants, low in caffeine, and is a perfect 'any time of day' tea.

-100% Natural Ingredients, Blended and Packed in Canada: Organic Peppermint Leaves, Organic Green Tea, Ginger, Organic Licorice Root, Organic Grape Skins
+100% Natural Ingredients, Blended and Packed in Canada: Organic Peppermint Leaves, Organic Green Tea, Dried Ginger Pieces, Organic Licorice Root Pieces.

 Amy's Nutrition Notes: